-Thus, in 1880, Dattopant Balekundrikar became a teacher in London Mission School, where he learnt for 8 years and passed Matriculation.
+Thus, in 1880, Dattopant Balekundrikar became a teacher in London Mission School, where he learned for 8 years and passed Matriculation.
 At that time, a teacher had to teach almost all the subjects to different standards.
-What he learnt from his mentor, Mr. Khot teacher, he faithfully followed and served as an ideal teacher for almost 23 years.
+What he learned from his mentor, Mr. Khot teacher, he faithfully followed and served as an ideal teacher for almost 23 years.
 He sincerely taught the subjects and helped each student.
 He helped his co-teachers also.
-He could take their classes, when they had some problems.
+He could take their classes when they had some problems.

 In the year 1891 Gopalrao after passing B.A. examination, he started working in collector’s office.
-In the year, 1893 Vamanrao passed L.L.B. and started practicing Law in Belgaum only.
-In the year 1894 Shankarrao and Narasinharao passed B.A. and L.L.B. and started practice.
+In the year, 1893 Vamanrao passed L.L.B. and started practicing Law in Belagavi only.
+In the year 1894, Shankarrao and Narasimha Rao passed B.A. and L.L.B. and started practice.
 After seeing all his brothers well settled he decided to resign and finally in 1903 June he resigned and further fully devoted himself to Avadhoot Sampraday.

 Academic teaching work got over Adhyatmic teaching activity continued which was his humble mission, not only just as a teacher or preceptor but as an individual full of pure love and pure mind, dignity, compassion did a lot to the mankind.
 Society and people adored him in many ways.
 Many thronged and could come to him to get their difficulties solved, some for guidance, and many for being blessed and for salvation.